Frequently Asked Questions

 If your staff follow an unpredictable work schedule, it is recommended that you use the Shift Management screen to set their schedule.

-This helps you avoid constantly modifying Master Rotas to fit the unpredictable schedule your staff may be working.
+This helps you avoid constantly modifying the Master Rota to fit the unpredictable schedule your staff may be working.

 How can I quickly set a Master Rota schedule and apply it to multiple staff members?

-Select use the Copy and Paste buttons within the Master Rota to do so.
+Highlight the Master Rota, select Copy and then Paste within the new Master Rota.